 From that time onward, however, many advisors doing business with Schwab saw U.S. Trust as a competitor, especially for clients with more than $1 million in assets.
 In a further irony, it was Bank of America to whom Chuck Schwab sold his company in 1983 before buying it back in 1987.

 In announcing the deal to sell U.S. Trust, Chuck Schwab said that, "as a U.S. Trust client myself, with no intention to leave, this will be a real win for clients."
 As for Schwab, he said the deal will "improve our overall profit margin and return on equity, and further sharpen our strategic focus on serving individual investors and independent investment advisors."

-Last month, Bank of America, the second largest commercial bank in the United States, rattled its rivals by announcing free stock trades for customers with $25,000 and more in deposits.
+In October, Bank of America, the second largest commercial bank in the United States, rattled its rivals by announcing free stock trades for customers with $25,000 and more in deposits.